State-constraint static Hamilton-Jacobi equations in nested domains: An optimal rate for a class of nonconvex Hamiltonians on unbounded domain

-It should be noted that local Lipschitz continuity of Hamiltonians is important when it comes getting exponential rate of convergence.
-If a Hamiltonian is only H\"older continuous around $0$, we get a slower rate of convergence depending on the regularity as described in the following proposition.
+It should be noted that the local Lipschitz continuity of Hamiltonians is important when it comes to getting an exponential rate of convergence.
+If a Hamiltonian is only H\"older continuous around $0$, we get a slower rate of convergence depending on the regularity of $H$ as described in the following proposition.

 \begin{prop} Let $H:\mathbb{R}^n\rightarrow\mathbb{R}$ defined by